 Once just spread over seven hills, Amman now sprawls across 20 with white homes dotting the rolling land.
 It became the capital of the country in 1921.
 Almost half of Jordan’s population is concentrated in the Amman area, and for good reason.

 The one thing that remains consistent throughout Jordan is its friendly people.
 In Amman, you could be suddenly invited to a wedding celebration that lasts well into the night.
-Socialize at a shisha café, rub shoulders with fashionistas at the glistening malls, and wander through the souks to look for sparkling jewelry and pretty gowns.
+Socialize at a shisha café, rub shoulders with fashionistas at the glistening malls, and walk through the souks to look for sparkling jewelry and pretty gowns.

 Wander through the columns of the Temple of Hercules and take in the view of the city.
 Explore the Roman temples and Umayyad castle, or watch a concert at the restored Roman Theater, which was once the center of Philadelphia, Amman’s old title.
 The Jordan Museum houses relics spanning the country’s history, including ancient statues and the famous Dead Sea Scrolls.
 Traditional garb can be seen at the Jordan Folklore Museum and the Museum of Popular Tradition.